CalBlanco/SemEvalTask2/README.md

 The evaluation script for this project was created using the template provided by Apple for the SemEval Task 2.
 The template can be found [here](https://github.com/apple/ml-xc-translate/tree/main/evaluation).

+## Usage

+In order to get started with this repository ensure you are on python version `3.11` and create a virtual environment.
+Install dependencies from our `requirements.txt` file.

+### Code base
+A majority of our codebase can be found in the `src` folder where we implemented a lot of our models and datasets.
+However some of the code for implementing the pipelines can be found in the `notebooks` folder.